rickytang666/brainlattice/README.md

 _Textbook becomes mind map, **before** you even finish reading._

 **BrainLattice** = your brain's neural network + the lattice structure of knowledge.
-Because learning should work like your mind does.
+Because learning should work the way your mind does.

 </div>